shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 Structually, the Milky Way consists of a few spiral arms spinning around the center, which are in turn made up of teeny-tiny little stars.
 So, finding the functional form that best approximates the looks of the Milky Way.

 The tools that we will be using here are R and tidyverse (namely, dplyr and ggplot).
-Note that the goal is to aim for aesthetic appeal rather than scientific accuracy.
+Note that the goal is to shoot for aesthetic appeal rather than scientific accuracy.

 ## Spiral Arms

-At first glance, [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) bears remarkable resemblance to the spiral arms.
+Named after the Greek mathematician, [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) bears remarkable resemblance to the spiral arms (from a top-down perspective at least).
 In polar coordinates, the curve is given by:

 $$
 r = \theta ^ k